Birding: North Whidbey

 Birding: Sequim

-Meet at 7:10 AM at the Wade James Theater Parking Lot at 900 Main St., Edmonds, just east of 9th Ave., to take the 7:55 ferry to Kingston.
+Meet at 7:15 AM at the Wade James Theater parking lot at 900 Main St. in Edmonds, just east of 9th Ave., to take the 7:55 ferry to Kingston.
+Please come prepared to carpool – the number of cars impacts safety and where we are able to stop for birding, and also we want to be environmentally conscious.
 Sequim should provide good birding in Spring, just as with our usual Fall trip.
 We especially will be looking for migrating shorebirds and passerines.
-We will return to Edmonds on the 4:40 or 5:30 ferry.
-Pack a lunch.
+We aim to return to Edmonds on the 4:40 or 5:30 ferry.
+Dress for the weather and pack a lunch.

 View Event →